mrwatson-de/fmworkmate.github.io/solutions-to-daily-problems.md

 If there was one thing we learned from [dotfmp](https://www.youtube.com/channel/UCpvtoyie8-1vZd7pW-wEICA/videos), it was

-> 'we share because we can!'

 {: .mrw-gold-bg}

+'We share because we can!'

 So, take a look through the problems listed here, and see if you can't find a solution to make your daily routine better, more productive and [more fun](why-mrwatsons-tools.html#fun) than ever before!